nuree-cit/linux-assignment1/README.md

 > [!NOTE]
 > Why do I need a direct link of the Arch Linux image?
 >
-> To create a droplet, DigitalOcean should be able to find the link of the custom linux image that you provide.
+> To create a Droplet, DigitalOcean should be able to find the link of the custom linux image that you provide.
 However, DigitalOcean only support links end with some of the file extensions (**.qcow2** in this case).
 This is why you can't use a link from the other pages such as the google drives.

 Once you got the direct link of your Arch Linux image, continue to next steps.